sklintyg/privatlakarportal/devops/openshift/INSTALL.md

 ### 3.9 Routes

 To publish PP a corresponding OCP route has to be created.
-The internal service address is _http://privatlakarportal-&lt;env>:8080_.
 The internal service listens on port 8080.
 The route should only accept `HTTPS` and is responsible of TLS termination.